fastrgv/Reliquarium/README.md

 The Mac command line version is initiated by opening a terminal, navigating to the install_directory, and typing "macreliq.sh" on the command line.

-Also, for Mac users, there is a Mac bundle (named "reliquarium.app") that acts like a real Mac app.
+Also, for Mac users, there is a Mac bundle (named "reliquarium.app") that acts like a typical Mac app.
 You can put it into your personal Applications directory with the command "cp -r reliquarium.app ~/Applications".
 You can navigate to the installation directory in Finder and click the reliquarium.app icon named "Reliquarium".

 Select which of the four tombs to open by clicking on it.
-Hit the (esc)-key at any time to return to the selector app;  hit (esc)-key again to quit completely.
+Hit the (esc)-key at any time to return to the selector app;  hit (q)-key to quit completely.

 --------------------------------------------------------------------------